Define Cost Performance Index and its Significance in Project Management

 Maintaining a high-cost Performance Index (CPI) can be a significant challenge for project managers, as various factors can impact the project’s cost performance throughout its lifecycle.

 One common challenge is scope creep, where the project’s scope expands beyond the original plan, leading to unplanned costs and a lower CPI.
-Project managers must be vigilant in managing changes to the project scope and ensuring that any additional work is properly budgeted and approved.
+Project managers must be vigilant in managing changes to the project scope and ensuring that any additional work is budgeted correctly and approved.

 Another challenge is inaccurate or incomplete cost estimates, resulting in a CPI that does not accurately reflect the project’s true cost performance.
 Project managers must invest time and resources in developing robust cost estimates, considering all potential risks and uncertainties, and regularly updating these estimates as the project progresses.